vesavlad/datatools-ui/docs/user/editor/patterns.md

 - **Add stop at interval:** At each click on the map, stops are generated along the auto-generated pattern extended to the map click at the user-defined spacing interval from 100 to 2000 meters.
 - **Add stop at intersection:** (experimental, not available in all regions) - at each click on the map, stops are generated along the auto-generated pattern extended to the map click according to the user-defined parameters:
     - **Offset from intersection:** Distance the stop should be placed from the intersection
-    - **Before/after:** Whether stop should be placed before or after intersection
+    - **Before/after:** Whether the stop should be placed before or after intersection
     - **Every *n* intersections:** The number of intersections at which each new stop should be placed

 **Note**: the last three advanced editing modes should only be used when creating routes in new areas where stops don't already exist.